-We are working towards a CO2-neutral port in partnerships with companies.
+We are working towards a carbon neutral port in partnerships with companies.
 This demands radical innovation and new technologies.
 We test innovations in practice, apply new techniques and link existing companies to new ones.
 In the meantime, we are already taking measures to reduce emissions as far as possible in the short term.
-The following ongoing projects show that the Port of Rotterdam is working full steam ahead towards the energy transition.
+The following ongoing projects show that the port of Rotterdam is working full steam ahead towards the energy transition.

 Ongoing projects, step 1

 The Netherlands will be supplying heat in a different way in the future.
 Currently a lot of natural gas is used in homes and horticultural greenhouses.
 At the same time, industry in the Port of Rotterdam creates a lot of heat for industry processes.
 Part of this is reused in other factories, but most of the heat disappears into the air.
 The port of Rotterdam and Gasunie are working together to reuse this residual heat as a replacement for natural gas in households and greenhouses.
 CO₂ emissions will also be reduced, and less gas will be needed from Groningen.

 16,000 Rotterdam households are being heated using residual heat from a refinery in Pernis.
 This is a Shell, Port of Rotterdam Authority and Warmtebedrijf Rotterdam initiative.

 The capture of the greenhouse gas CO₂ for subsequent reuse or storage underground is one of the measures that the energy-intensive industry can take to considerably reduce CO₂ emissions in the short term.
 This is called Carbon Capture Storage or CCS.
 The Third Rutte cabinet coalition agreement and the Dutch Climate Agreement underline the importance of CCS in realising national climate objectives.